nathanaherne/cruisin/README.md

 # TECHNICAL NOTES

-The software has been written with the intention of it being readable more than technically code efficient.
+The software has been written with the intention of it being readable more than code efficient.